 The insurers all provide the statutory cover required by the legislation.

-Five of the seven insurers provide an additional feature, At Fault Driver Cover.
+Three of the six insurers provide an additional feature, At Fault Driver Cover.
 At Fault Driver Cover is analysed in detail on this site.

 At Fault driver Cover is worth considering because it provides benefits for the at fault driver injured in an accident.
 The injuries for which a benefit is payable, amounts, notable exclusions and other analysis is set out on this site.